dgabelx/TypeFast/README.md

 # JOURNEY:
 I tried to understand the code which was kind of hard, because there were a lot of shortcuts.
 I still had a lot of fun working on this code.
 After downloading the code, there were some problems which i had to solve.
 One of them was that Pycharm didn't recognize the library pygame, even tho it was connected to the correct Python path.
 After re-installing Python and Pycharm it worked perfectly fine.
 # FUNCTION:
-After running the code, the SPEEDTYPER app will open another window and will display a random sentence. (which is very often a coding joke) After beginning to type the app will track your WPM, your accuracy and the time you needed to correctly type the sentence.
+After running the code, the SPEEDTYPER app will open another window and will display a random sentence.
+After beginning to type the app will track your WPM, your accuracy and the time you needed to correctly type the sentence.

 I also changed the images, path, fonts, the name of the game and solved some other issues i ran into.